What are audio-visual technologies?

 Unless the TV is very large, small details on a TV screen are not easy to see from the back of a classroom.
 Commonly, websites rely on small details so a TV may not be appropriate for a large classroom.

-If the main purpose for the display is for small groups then a TV might be more suitable.
+If the main purpose of the display is for small groups then a TV might be more suitable.

 If the room is large then a projector may be preferable.
 Or, you could consider purchasing two TVs connected with an HDMI cable that both show the same image.